Superformula/frontend-test/README.md

 #### Application Design

 TL;DR –– use the top level state tree (redux store) to handle the application state and various component logic.
 Pass props via top level `Container` `mapStateToProps` calls down to corresponding components.
+This project uses [Immutable JS](https://facebook.github.io/immutable-js/) to store and retrieve keys in the state.

 The most notable complexity of this application is in the redux store with the filtering logic.
 We are using the [Yelp API](https://www.yelp.com/developers/documentation/v3/business) to make requests, along with `axios` to format and prepare the query string for the requests.

-The `state.restaurant.filter` object will contain a mapping of keys and values that the yelp API prefers.
+The `state.restaurant.filter` object will contain an Immutable map of keys and values that the yelp API prefers.
 For example, the API may be requested as so:

 ```js
 axios.get('/api/businesses/search', {